iwill/ScriptCalculator/README.md

 // context for func
 let prev = 0;

-// func name for recursive calling
+// func name for recursive invocation
 // instead of using `funcs._f`
 return function _f(n, reset) {